antonkulaga/semweb/README.md

 Usage:
 ------

-1 Add sbt-bintray plugin to your plugins.sbt:
+1 Add sbt-bintray plugin (for more info see https://github.com/softprops/bintray-sbt ) to your plugins.sbt:

 ```scala